m3o/one/README.md

-# URL Proxy
+# One URL

-The URL proxy provides the single entrypoint for m3o.one
+The One URL proxy provides the single entrypoint for m3o.one

 ## Overview